 If you want something larger that comes with an integrated stand, then take a look at the Weber Q3200 Grill.

 This model offers 393 square inches of cooking area, uses porcelain enamel hardware, and is well known for providing consistent heat across the entire grilling surface.

 If basic home grilling is all you need, and models in the Spirit and Genesis ranges are too big for you, then a Weber Q might be the ideal solution.

 Still, in the Q series, the Weber Q2400 features the exact same design as other models in the series, with the difference being that it is fully electric powered.

 The electric power gives you full control over the heat of the grill, and the 1560-watt electric element is enough for anything from chicken tenders, to juicy steaks and pork chops.

 This would also be the perfect burger grill, and it can be used indoors with a heat-resistant countertop and adequate ventilation.

 Plenty to Choose from When You Buy a Weber Natural Gas, Propane, Charcoal, or Electric Grill

-We’ve touched on some of the most popular models from Weber, but there’s more to choose from, and there’s even a full range of Weber accessories, including rotisserie kits and smoker boxes.
-Weber not only excels in quality, but they also provide great choices at almost every price point, making them one of the best manufacturers to choose for your new grill.
+Weber barbecues not only excels in quality, but they also provide great choices at almost every price point, making them one of the best manufacturers to choose from for your new grill.